-Hi, I’m Pastor Maryl Gibson and I’m the Pastor at Mount Hope Community Church.
+Hi, I am Pastor Maryl Gibson, and I am the Pastor at Mount Hope Community Church.
 I enjoy so much what I do here.
-I love working with all of our leaders and the members of our church.
+I love working with all our leaders and the members of our church.
 I love being challenged to help bring out the best in our leaders and members by helping them see their purpose and potential.

-I have two children, five grandchildren, and one great grand child.
-I love hanging out with the grandchildren – talking, laughing and sharing my life experiences with them, good and bad.
+I have two children, five grandchildren, and two great grandchildren.
+I love hanging out with them - talking, laughing, and sharing my life experiences with them, good and bad.

 In my spare time, there are a few things I like to do.
-I’m an avid reader, so I find myself sitting back and relaxing while I read a good book.
-In the summer I like go to the park a couple times during the week and just sit and do nothing.
+In the summer, I like to go to the park and just sit and do nothing.
 I might even fall asleep in my car.
 I also like to go to different lakes and watch all the people swimming and boating.
-For me, going outside to work in my yard with all of the beautiful plants and flowers is also very relaxing and enjoyable.
+For me, going outside to work in my yard with all the beautiful plants and flowers is also very relaxing and enjoyable.
 Another one of my hobbies is home decorating.
-I like the challenge of putting colors, textures, accessories and furnishings together.
+I like the challenge of putting colors, textures, accessories, and furnishings together.

-That day something changed in me.
+That day something changed for me and in me.
 I wanted to know Jesus like the instructor knew Jesus.
 I knew without a doubt that he was not just talking about Jesus the way I had heard other people talk about Him.
 He knew Jesus personally.
-From that day on, I embarked on a journey to know Him the same way.
+From that day on, I embarked on a journey to know Jesus the same way.

 Now I want to invite you to get to know Jesus like I know Jesus.